ooni/probe-cli/docs/design/dd-007-throttling.md

 _is_ a performance metric used by speed tests such as [speed.cloudflare.com](https://speed.cloudflare.com/)).

-As of Web Connectivity v0.4, we limit our data collection process to the TLS handshake, but Web Connectivity v0.5 will extend the scope and collect up to 64 "read" events including when we are downloading the body.
-The availability of more data will allow us to better investigate throttling by analysing more "read" event samples.
+Additionally, in Web Connectivity v0.5, the "read" events data collection does not stop after the TLS handshake, therefore, we will have several post-handshake data points we could also use to make statements about throttling.
+The size of the webpage fetched from a given country and network, in fact, should also be pretty constant, so a reasoning similar to the one made above for the TLS handshake also applies to the process of handshadking and then downloading a web page.
+However, because very long downloads could collect lots of "read" events, and because we want to limit the maximum amount of "read" events we collected to 64, we have also introduced the following, complementary metrics to investigate throttling.

 ### Download speed metrics